 The very first question you need to ask is who the eLearning course is intended for.
 Is it for employees in a specific department?
 Is it for recent college graduate recruits who are looking to improve their soft skills?
 Discover group characteristics and the purpose of the audience taking your eLearning.
 This will inform the entire design.

-It is really important for you to have a general estimate of where your audience is, in terms of their prior knowledge.
-An instructional sequence that is too difficult will fail to adequately engage learners.
+It is really important for you to have a general sense of where your audience is, in terms of their prior knowledge.
+Content that is too difficult will fail to adequately engage learners.
 Similarly, one that is too easy will fail to grasp your learners’ attention.
 This is known more formally as the zone of proximal development.

 Tips to help with catering to prior knowledge include using branching logic to scaffold instruction and using an adaptive learning platform.

-All learners will have different levels of experience, and subsequently, comfort with eLearning.
-Consider the audience and their tech abilities.
-Make sure to tailor the eLearning design to those abilities.
-In relation to this, all of your macro design should include an orientation module with technological requirements and introductory activities.
-It is also imperative that you communicate with the IT department to see what those technological requirements are from the system in which the eLearning will occur.
+In relation to this, you should have in your Academy/ LMS / Knowledge platform an orientation module with technological requirements, first steps instructions, and introductory activities.
+It is also imperative that you communicate with the IT department in your company to see what those technical requirements are from the system in which the eLearning will occur.

 We are used to asking the questions, what is the purpose of eLearning and what are the objectives?
 An equally important question is what is the value of the training for your learners?
 Are they taking the course as a requirement?
 Have they sought out the learning experience?
 Do they need a certification?
 Are there expectations from the supervisors as to what is the necessary outcome of the course?
 Find out what the value is and tailor the training towards this value.